sh2099/NLP_investigations/README.md

 ## N-gram models

+Can N-gram models write a Jane Austen Novel?

 N-gram models are basic probability based models, which predict the nth token given the previous n-1 tokens.
 They essentially store probabilities of given n-sequences, which are learned from the frequencies of the sequence occuring in the text the model is trained on.
 Text is then generated based on the 'most seen' n-sequence.\
 These models have a few large issues which prevent them from performing well:
   - No deep understanding of semantic structure - in real text specific words should be paid more attention to, whereas others can be ignored